aa452110/batdigest-swing-platform/swing-analysis/WORKING_STATE_NOTES.md

 ✅ Frame-by-frame stepping with visual feedback
 ✅ Frame number display under timeline
 ✅ Videos locked at 1280x720 pixels (no resizing)
+✅ **Split view annotations** - Single canvas over both videos for comparisons ✅ **Zoom in split view** - Click video to focus, then scroll or use +/- keys

 ### Recording
 ✅ Selectable area recording with green box overlay